ynput/OpenPype/website/docs/artist_hosts_blender.md

 object `Suzanne`.
 Some validators have option to fix problem for you or just select objects that cause trouble.
 This is the case with our failed validator.

-In main overview you can notice little up arrow in a circle next to validator name.
+In main overview you can notice little A in a circle next to validator name.
 Right click on it and you can see menu item `select invalid`.
-This will select offending object in Maya.
+This will select offending object in Blender.

 Fix is easy.
 Without closing Publisher window we just turn back the Object Mode.
 Then we need to reset it to make it notice changes we've made.
-Click on arrow circle button at the bottom and it will reset Publisher to initial state.
+Click on arrow circle button at the bottom and it will reset the Publisher to initial state.
 Run validators again (flask icon) to see if everything is ok.

-It should be now.
+It should OK be now.
 Write some comment if you want and click play icon button when ready.

 Publish process will now take its course.
 Depending on data you are publishing